WA-code-Github-Account/wa02_adventure_game/README.md

 # wa02_adventure_game
-this is  a node,inquirer project its very intresting please try it nd
+This is  a node,inquirer project its very intresting please try it and  enjoy life by AI .